 In Bastard, the story of Jin Seon unfolds in a way that’s both compelling and chilling.
 Here’s a boy, living under the shadow of his father who, to the outside world, is the epitome of kindness.
 But once you step inside their home, the façade fades, revealing a man capable of unthinkable horrors.
 It’s not just the acts themselves that send shivers down your spine—it’s the unnerving way Jin’s father can seamlessly transition between being the neighborhood’s charitable guy and a cold-blooded murderer.

-This one leans more into the psychological side of things, so it really messes with your head as you read it and there’s a wickedness to his Father that feels just all too real as well, especially since this one is rooted in reality rather than fantasy.
+This one leans more into the psychological side of things, so it messes with your head as you read it and there’s a wickedness to his Father that feels just all too real as well, especially since this one is rooted in reality rather than fantasy.
 The boogeyman in this story isn’t a supernatural monster, it’s a Father, a son, and the guy next door, and it’s highly effective as a result.
 It’s interesting to see the dichotomy that exists between his world and Jin Seon’s.

 I’ve read a lot of manhwa over the years, but Bastard remains a standout and it’s one of the best.
 Here’s hoping it’s printed in English soon.